Childhood exposure to lead in paint remains a serious problem in developing countries.

 Manufacturers should stop adding lead to paint, alternatives are available.
 NGOs around the planet are creating coalitions with the public, governments and paint industry involvement to create effective and enforceable laws and standards to eliminate lead paint.
 Contact firstname.lastname@example.org to connect to the global campaign to eliminate lead paint.

 Since 2009, numerous studies have been conducted to assess lead levels in paint.
-IPEN-affiliated NGOs have conducted the majority of these, collecting and analyzing more than 2500 paints in more than 45 countries.
+IPEN-affiliated NGOs have conducted the majority of these, collecting and analyzing more than 3,300 paints in 58 countries.
 Lead levels in paints in most of these countries were found to be high.
 Results from all lead paint studies conducted since 2009 can be seen at this map.

 IPEN also has been instrumental in making lead in paint an issue of global concern through the Global Alliance to Eliminate Lead Paint, now led by the United Nations Environment Programme (UNEP) and the World Health Organization (WHO).